tiation/ProtectChildrenAustralia/README.md

 A: Check our [Troubleshooting Guide](docs/troubleshooting.md) for solutions to common problems.

 **Q: Performance optimization**
-A: Refer to our [Performance Guide](docs/performance.md) for optimization strategies.
+A: Refer to our [Troubleshooting Guide](docs/troubleshooting.md) for performance optimization strategies.

 ---